danieltahara/k8s-jobs/README.rst

 Example Flask Server
 ++++++++++++++++++++

-The server is a proof-of-concept impleemtnation intended as a replacement for and extension to AWS Batch.
+The server is a proof-of-concept implementation intended as a replacement for and extension to AWS Batch.
 It is a flask application housed completely under ``examples/flask``.
 You do not need to use the server in order to take advantage of the primitives on which it relies.